 The philosophical significance of the concept of “Rate of Change”

 The mathematical tool of Calculus paved the way for close examination of the mechanism operating in various natural phenomena, which display growth or decay in time.
-For example, the rate of increase in population, the growth in bank interest rate, the rate of decay of radioactive materials, the rate of spread of disease, etc… all can be examined through differential calculus, and in the process, the rate of change of the mentioned processes manifests an exponential function ( e^x) studied in details by Leonhard Euler (1707 - 1783).
+For example, the rate of increase in population, the growth in bank interest rate, the rate of decay of radioactive materials, the rate of spread of disease, etc… all can be examined through differential calculus, and in the process, the rate of change of the mentioned processes manifests an exponential function ( e^x) studied in detail by Leonhard Euler (1707 - 1783).

 The essence of this function is that: at any moment in time, it changes in such a way that it ‘keeps equalling itself’.